June 25, 2021

 Measuring open rates is not the only aspect of email marketing impacted by Apple’s Mail Privacy Protection.
 Email opens drive send-time optimization strategies, real-time personalization, re-engagement campaigns, and automated multi-wave campaigns.
 The privacy restrictions will also impact email campaigns incorporating location data for personalization.
 These changes mean that marketers must begin planning to determine what these strategies will look like for Apple users once iOS 15 is released and the privacy protection capabilities take hold this fall.

-Steps You Can Take Now
+Steps You Can Take Now (for Marketing Automation Users)

 If marketers are not doing so already, an excellent place to focus would be on device-based segmentation.
 Device data helps marketers understand which devices your customers use to read your emails, which could be a good starting point for determining the potential impact on email programs.
 In addition, segmenting by device type will provide insights into how much of an audience uses Apple Mail to read emails.
 It would also be beneficial for the marketer to understand other campaigns and strategies that incorporate opens as a trigger or metric (i.e., re-engagement campaigns, send-time optimization, etc.).